robOcity/robocity.github.com/content/posts/updating-the-blog.md

 Pelican uses plugins to add capabilities for generating blog content.
 I work with Jupyter notebook (ipynb) files and use them as the basis for some of my blog posts.
 This requires a plugin to generate the HTML and CSS from the ipynb file.
 Generating the content requires a plugin and posting it on GitHub requires that the plugin be installed as a git submodule.
 Having a repository within another repository -- especially one you are maintaining --  is rather intimidating.
 Surprisingly, it is not as bad as it sounds.
 Below are the steps to install install the [pelican-ipynb](https://github.com/danielfrg/pelican-ipynb) plugin for posting to Github pages.

 1. Run `git submodule add git://github.com/danielfrg/pelican-ipynb.git plugins/ipynb`
+2. Run `git submodule init`
+3. Run `git submodule update` which downloads the latest version of pelican-ipynb into your `./plugins/ipynb` directory.

+## Preparing your Post

+1. Pelican uses metadata from your post to generate the post including the title, category, date, etc.  The [pelican-ipynb](https://github.com/danielfrg/pelican-ipynb) plugin offers several choices on how to do this.
+I am choosing to add a cell to my notebook file and add the metadata there.
+To do so you need to add a line with `IPYNB_USE_METACELL = True` to your `pelicanconf.py` file in the root directory of your blog.
 2. Add the meta data from your blog post in a markdown cell containing the following tags:

     ```text